 - Exercise regularly: Keeping your body in motion will keep your bowels moving.

 - Spend time each day to go to the bathroom: Staying regularly can help prevent constipation and hemorrhoids.
 If you have to defecate, do not hold it.
 Stools may begin to recede, forcing him to tense up when he leaves.

 Home Remedies for Hemorrhoids

-They can develop inside or outside the anus and rectum, called internal and external hemorrhoids, respectively.
+They can develop inside or outside the anus and rectum, called internal and external hemorrhoids.

-Hemorrhoids are an extremely common problem.
+Hemorrhoids are a widespread problem.
 It is estimated that 75 percent of Americans experience them at some time.
 While they usually disappear in a few weeks on their own, they can cause mild to severe discomfort.

 To make them more tolerable, you can use home remedies to treat them.